Royal Blue Penthouse (1A)

 Bath towels and bed linen are, of course, included and the apartments are serviced weekly (or more often by arrangement).

-They are available to rent all year round.
+Available to rent all year round.

 Entrance Hall 2.25m2